Reilly-ConceptsCognitionLab/SemanticDistance/README.md

 # <span style="color: #8B0000; font-size: 1.1em; font-weight: bold;">Step 1: Identify Your Data Structure</span>

-`SemanticDistance` contains specialized functions for processing the following text formats.
-To learn more about the specific options for cleaning, computing distances, and visualizing output for each of these formats, visit its corresponding vigbnette. <br>
+`SemanticDistance` contains specialized functions for processing the text formats delineated to follow.
+To learn more about the specific options for string cleaning, computing distances, and visualizing output for each of these formats, visit its corresponding vigbnette. <br>

-## Monologues
+## Monologue (example)

 <div style="float: right; width: 55%; margin-left: 25px; margin-bottom: 15px; padding-left: 15px; border-left: 1px solid #eee;">

-### Monologue (continuous)

 | mytext |
 |:---|